enohx/Hoxen-Gaming/README.md

 In the user needs to go back to the main page they can click on home option in the top navigation bar or in the “Hoxen gaming” logo in the top left corner of the screen

 Suggestion for Development
 The website is ofcourse in its infancy and this means that there is a lot of space for improvement.
-Technical-wise the website can introduce more interaction with the user in every one of its sectors as opposed to interaction in only some of them.
+Technical-wise this website serves mostly as a frame, and does not offer much functionality to the user, though it is still usable for advertising purposes.
 Behind the scenes the website can be connected with various databases to hold user reviews, or user orders etc.
 On the practical side the website can use more games, as due to time limitations this project was limited to featuring only 5 games without providing much information on the others.